selimharfouche/wellplates/README.md

 - structurize the docs: 1 directory for .md and 1 for JSDocs
 - networking concepts: errors, request, asynch ...optimize
 - lerna.js.org
-- server connnectiing twice ?
+- server connnecting twice ?
+- when filters are shown, show them in order, this might arise when having "price" in the database.